Skip to main content

 For Oracle databases:

-• To assess the storage of a Microsoft SQL Server instance or Oracle database, the resource must be registered in workload factory and the storage type must be FSx for ONTAP.
+• The resource must be registered in Workload Factory and the storage type must be FSx for ONTAP.
 Learn how to register resources.

-Note The remediation process may cause instance downtimes or service interruptions.
+Note Fixing a configuration may cause instance downtimes or service interruptions.
 Make sure you review the recommendation carefully before you choose to fix a configuration.

 Fix a configuration issue